Wanyama: Montreal Impact sign Kenya star from Tottenham Hotspur | Goal.com

 “I think the Saputo family and the management team in Montreal have a great plan in place and I am hoping I can make a great contribution to the success of this project."

-Wanyama joined Tottenham in 2016 - after three seasons at Southampton - and became an important part of Mauricio Pochettino's midfield.
+Wanyama joined Spurs in 2016 - after three seasons at Southampton - and became an important part of Mauricio Pochettino's midfield.

 Wanyama could make his debut for Impact when they take on FC Dallas on Saturday or the club's CCL clash with Olimpia on March 10.